Bootstrap Diagnostic Tests: testing specification validity

 We now provide conditions such that, under the valid specification hypothesis, the asymptotic distribution of $ \mathscr{T} _{n,m}^{\ast}$ can be derived and hence used to perform a proper statistical test.
 In particular, we consider the following assumption.

 \begin{condition} The (semi)norm $\Vert\cdot\Vert$ is continuous on $\mathscr{D}_{\mathbb{R}}$.
 Moreover, $\Vert\hat{G}_{n}-\Phi\Vert =O_{p}(n^{-\alpha})$ for some $\alpha>0$. \end{condition}

-Assumption \ref{Assn 1} is a condition on the rate of convergence of the bootstrap cdf to the Gaussian cdf under valid specification.
-It is satisfied with $\alpha=1/2$ if $\Vert\cdot\Vert\leq C\Vert\cdot\Vert_{\infty}$ for some finite constant $C$ (as is the case of the signed \textsf{KS} , Cramer-von Mises and Anderson-Darling norms), and the bootstrap statistic has a one-term Edgeworth expansion of the form $\hat{G}_{n}(x)=\Phi(x)+\hat {q}_{n}(x)n^{-1/2}+o_{p}(n^{-1/2})$ uniformly in $x$, as is usually the case; see, e.g., Hall, (1992).
-For some symmetric statistics, Assumption \ref{Assn 1} can hold with $\alpha=1$.
-For Gaussian parametric bootstraps, Assumption \ref{Assn 1} may be even satisfied with arbitrary $\alpha>0$; see, e.g., the case in Section \ref{Sec Example boundary}.
+Assumption~\ref{Assn 1} is a condition on the rate of convergence of the bootstrap cdf to the Gaussian cdf under valid specification.
+It is satisfied with $\alpha=1/2$ if $\Vert\cdot\Vert\leq C\Vert\cdot\Vert_{\infty}$ for some finite constant $C$ (as is the case of, e.g., the signed \textsf{KS} norm or the Cramer-von Mises norm), and the bootstrap statistic has a one-term Edgeworth expansion of the form $\hat{G}_{n}(x)=\Phi(x)+\hat{q}_{n} (x)n^{-1/2}+o_{p}(n^{-1/2})$ uniformly in $x$, as is usually the case; see, e.g., Hall (1992).
+For some symmetric statistics, Assumption~\ref{Assn 1} can hold with $\alpha=1$.
+For Gaussian parametric bootstraps, Assumption \ref{Assn 1} may be even satisfied with arbitrary $\alpha>0$; see, e.g., the case in Section~\ref{Sec Example boundary}.

-The following result holds under Assumption \ref{Assn 1}.
+The following result holds under Assumption~\ref{Assn 1}.

 \begin{theorem} Let $T_{n}^{\ast}\overset{d^{\ast}}{\rightarrow}_{p} \mathscr{N}\!
 (0,1)$.
-Under Assumption \ref{Assn 1}, if $(m,n\rightarrow\infty)$ and $m/n^{2\alpha}\rightarrow0$,
+Under Assumption~\ref{Assn 1}, if $(n,m\rightarrow\infty)$ and $m/n^{2\alpha}\rightarrow0$,

 \begin{description} \item (i) $ \mathscr{T} _{n,m}^{\ast}=\mathcal{Z}_{n,m}^{\ast}+o_{p}(1)\overset{d^{\ast}}{\rightarrow }_{p} \mathscr{K}\! :=\Vert W(\Phi)\Vert$, where $W$ is standard Brownian bridge.